 It is complex, but in the area of organisational change and leadership, there appears to be agreement that the quest for broad systemic change most often ignores one crucial variable, and that is cultural change.
 In particular beliefs, values, and attitudes.
 This is the territory of shared assumptions, unwritten rules, and beliefs.

 So what do we know about Australians attitudes to all children?
 With surprisingly little data available, the VCI commissioned a benchmark survey earlier this year.

 The survey results have been revealing.
-In designing the survey questions, we learnt that standard nationwide polls, do not usually list children as a separate to the family unit.
+In designing the survey questions, we learned that standard nationwide polls, do not usually list children as separate to the family unit.
 That has meant that when Australians are asked to rank issues by importance like taxation, climate change, or the health system, children have not been included as an option.
-Needless to say we did include children.
+Needless to say, we did include children.
 So it was encouraging then, that 86% said looking after the interests of children was important to them.

 This rather harsh characterisation of children, I think lends weight to the need to do more to portray children in a positive light.
 It is also very much at odds with the fact, that more than 17% of all children live below the poverty line, despite Australia being ranked as the seventh wealthiest nation in the world on a GDP per capita basis.
 It suggests at least, that many Australians simply do not know the circumstances of a significant number of children in Australia today.